jonnonz1/nz-statute-book/acts/public/1973/rates-rebate-act-1973.md

   - **residential unit** has the same meaning as in section 5 of the Retirement Villages Act 2003
   - **retirement village** has the meaning specified in section 6 of the Retirement Villages Act 2003
   - **spouse** , in relation to any ratepayer, means the wife or husband of the ratepayer, being a wife or husband who, at the commencement of the rating year in respect of which an application for a rebate under this Act is made, ordinarily resides on the property in respect of which the rates are payable
+  - **SuperGold Card** has the meaning given in regulation 282 of the Social Security Regulations 2018
   - **territorial authority** means a territorial authority within the meaning of the Local Government Act 2002.
 (2) For the purposes of paragraph (c) of the definition of the term income in subsection (1), any income of any person allowed by any provision of the Income Tax Act 2007 to be spread back or forward or allowed to be apportioned to a financial year earlier or later than that in which it was derived shall be included in the income of that person for the financial year in which it was derived.
 (3) For the purposes of the rating year commencing on 1 July 1990, the expression immediately preceding rating year shall refer,—
   (a) in sections 3(1)﻿(a)﻿(ii) and 4, to the period of 12 months ending on 30 June 1990:
   (b) in section 8(1)﻿(a)﻿(i) and (ii), to the period of 12 months ending on 31 March 1990.

+### 2A Transitional, savings, and related provisions
+The transitional, savings, and related provisions set out in Schedule 1 have effect according to their terms.

 ### 3 Rates rebate
 (1) A ratepayer who, at the commencement of a rating year, was the ratepayer of a residential property is entitled, on application in that year, to a rebate of—whichever amount is smaller.
   (a) so much of the rates payable for that rating year in respect of the property as represents—
-    (i) two-thirds of the amount by which those rates exceed $160, reduced by— (ii) $1 for each $8 by which the ratepayer's income for the preceding tax year exceeded $31,510, that last-mentioned amount being increased by $500 in respect of each person who was a dependant of the ratepayer at the commencement of the rating year in respect of which the application is made; or
+    (i) two-thirds of the amount by which those rates exceed $160, reduced by— (ii) $1 for each $8 by which the ratepayer's income for the preceding tax year exceeded the ratepayer’s income abatement threshold, the amount of that threshold being increased by $500 in respect of each person who was a dependant of the ratepayer at the commencement of the rating year in respect of which the application is made; or
-  (b) $790,—
+  (b) $805,—
+(1AA) For the purposes of subsection (1)﻿(a)﻿(ii), a ratepayer’s income abatement threshold is— (a) $45,000 for a ratepayer who, at the time the ratepayer applies for the rebate, is a SuperGold Card cardholder; or (b) $32,210 for any other ratepayer.
 (1A) A ratepayer who, at the commencement of a rating year, was the ratepayer of a residential property, and later during that year becomes the ratepayer of another residential property, is entitled to a rates rebate under subsection (1).
 The amount of the rebate must be apportioned according to the amount of time the ratepayer was the ratepayer of each residential property during the rating year.
-(2) The Governor-General may from time to time, by Order in Council, amend the provisions of subsection (1) by substituting any amount for any amount specified in that subsection.
+(2) The Governor-General may from time to time, by Order in Council, amend the provisions of subsection (1) or (1AA) by substituting any amount for any amount specified in that subsection.
 (3) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 4 Assessment of income if more than 1 ratepayer